Geoarbitrage: The Pros, Cons, and How To of Moving to Save Money

 Lower Cost of Living

-But then, I found another job in an even cheaper city and decided to take geoarbitrage to the extreme.
-I moved to a tiny town with a bargain-basement cost of living.
-This transfer substantially reduced my monthly budget, which allowed me to pay off my credit card debt faster and put more money into my investment portfolio (I prefer Vanguard’s index funds).
+But even that wasn’t cheap enough.
+I decided to take geoarbitrage to the extreme by moving to a tiny town with a bargain-basement cost of living.
+My monthly costs plummeted, allowing me to pay off debt faster and shuffle more money into my investment portfolio.

 Taxes

-Many people chose to geoarbitrage to states without income taxes, like Texas or Florida.
+Income taxes are a massive burden.
+Many people choose to geoarbitrage to states without income taxes, like Texas or Florida.

 However, Daniel M. Yerger, MBA, CFP®, ChFC®, AIF®, CDFA®, and CCO of My Wealth Planners, warns to look a little more deeply before making that leap.
 If moving to a state with no income taxes, such as Florida, he advises being wary of other places where taxes can be hiding.
 Property or sales taxes may be higher to offset the lack of state income taxes.

-Therefore, it might be beneficial to find areas with low property taxes.
+If you’re moving to afford a home, consider areas with low property taxes.
 Although housing is expensive in California, property taxes are relatively low.
-Illinois (especially the Chicagoland area) has some of the highest property taxes in the country.
+In contrast, Illinois (especially the Chicagoland area) has some of the highest property taxes in the country.
 States with lower housing costs and low property taxes include Arizona, Utah, Wyoming, South Carolina, and Louisiana.
-Use this map to explore estimated property tax rates by state and county.

 Crowds

-Lower cost of living areas tend to have fewer people.
+The lack of crowds in cheaper areas is an unspoken advantage of geoarbitrage.
+Generally, lower-cost-of-living areas tend to have fewer people.
 Although it’s not a financial advantage, it feels incredible to go into almost any restaurant and be seated in less than 30 minutes.

 Adjusting to Small Town Life